 And then about 4 p.m.
 French time on the 7th there came a message from Jackson, saying the armistice has been signed . . . .
 There was no special reason to doubt it.
 There had been reports on several days preceding that the Germans were ready to sign and that negotiations had been started.

-Information sent to Josephus Daniels for his memoir
+Information sent to Josephus Daniels for his memoirs, July 1933 – February 1934

 Josephus Daniels left the Navy Department in 1921, returned to his newspaper business in Raleigh, North Carolina, and remained active in Democratic Party affairs.
 He supported Franklin D. Roosevelt in the 1933 presidential campaign (Roosevelt had been Assistant Navy Secretary under Daniels) and when Roosevelt became President, Daniels was appointed US Ambassador to Mexico (April 1933-November 1941).
 Around the same time, he began collecting material for his memoirs which were published during the 1940s in two volumes under the title The Wilson Era.

 From Mexico in July 1933, Daniels wrote two private letters to Admiral Wilson about False Armistice events in Brest, disclosing his plans “to write a book one of these days about some of the high lights during the Wilson Administration”.
-He told the Admiral that an article he had read recently about the United Press presented the “true facts” surrounding Roy Howard’s false armistice cablegram from Brest.
-And requested a statement from Wilson “very full and very clear of what happened and why you let Howard send the telegram, if you did . . . .
-I should like to have your statement as clear and full as possible, with the atmosphere”.
+Having read an article recently about the United Press and the “true facts” surrounding Roy Howard’s false armistice cablegram from Brest, he requested from Wilson a “very full and very clear [account] of what happened and why you let Howard send the telegram, if you did”.
 He also asked for “a copy if you sent in a report of it to the Navy Department”.

 As in his 8 November 1918 report, Wilson’s stand in his January 1934 eight-page letter to Daniels is that he gave Roy Howard permission to “use” the 7 November armistice news not realizing what Howard was planning to do with it; and that he made no attempt to influence the Brest censors to approve Howard’s cablegram for transmission to New York City.